 Join us at Bow Tie Tours for Philadelphia’s Best Historical Walking Tours.
 Our “Independence Tour Extraordinaire” includes tickets to Independence Hall, as well as numerous other sites, such as 2nd National Bank, Graff House, Carpenter Hall, and Christ Church.
 If you are interested in learning about George Washington, join us for our Valley Forge Tour.
-For those interested in the Civil War, come see our Gettysburg Tour.
+For Civil War buffs, come see Gettysburg.
 Or, for the true history buffs, contact us about taking part in our American History Vacation Packages.